azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 7. `Collages`
 8. `Playlists`

-They should be fairly intuitive.
-They are numbered in the filesystem for the sake of ordering.
+Each directory should be fairly intuitive.
+They are numbered in the filesystem to create an intentional ordering.

 # Directory and File Names

 Rosé constructs a "virtual" directory name for each release and "virtual" file name for each track.
+Rosé uses the source directory's metadata tags to do so.
-These virtual names are constructed from the music metadata.
-When the metadata is updated, the virtual names auto-update in response.
+When the source directory changes, the virtual names auto-update in response.

-The release template is:
+The release directory name template is:

 ```
 %ALBUM_ARTISTS% - %YEAR%. %ALBUM_TITLE% - %RELEASE_TYPE% [%GENRE%]
 ```

+> [!NOTE]
-But the `- %RELEASE_TYPE%` field is omitted when the release is of type `album`, `other`, or `unknown`.
+> The `- %RELEASE_TYPE%` field is omitted when the release is of type `album`,
+> `other`, or `unknown`.

-The file template is:
+The track file name template is:

 ```
 %TRACK_ARTISTS% - %TRACK_TITLE%.%EXTENSION%